catalyzeio/stratum-docs/guides/php-mysql.md

 - [Datica CLI](https://github.com/daticahealth/cli)

 ### Contract with Datica
 You need a signed contract with [Datica](https://datica.com/), and already have an environment provisioned for use.
-If you need to sign up for Datica you can [start here](https://datica.com/compliant-cloud).
+If you need to register for Datica you can [start here](https://datica.com/compliant-cloud).

 ### Terms to know
 Some basic terms that you should know: